Lailloken/Lailloken-UI/README.md

 # Motivation & Philosophy

 My goal with this overlay is to bring several QoL features to the archnemesis game mechanic (and more in the future) while staying as close to a natural in-game interface as possible, both from a design and user-friendliness point-of-view.
 This includes an easy and straight-forward setup, visual clarity, and a lack of required extra hotkeys and alt-tabbing.
+That being said, I am not a programmer, and this is a merely a fun project and learning experience for me that I decided to share.
+This means I'll not be taking code input or optimizations from people unless critical bugs need to be fixed or I am hard-stuck.

 # Features